Updated July 1, 2022

 Can I get the vaccine if I have an autoimmune disease?

-Experts believe that people with autoimmune conditions may get a COVID-19 vaccine.
+People with autoimmune conditions may get a COVID-19 vaccine.
 The COVID-19 vaccines authorized for use in the U.S. do not use live viruses and may be safely given to immunocompromised people.

 Talk to your doctor or clinic about your health and the latest information on the COVID-19 vaccine.